0xffsec/handbook/content/enumeration/http-https.md

 ---
 ## Source Code

+### Inspect

 It is a good habit to take a quick look at the pages' source code, scripts, and console outputs.

 To active `View Source`, context-click on the page and select `View Page Source` or with the `Ctrl+U` or `Cmd+U` shortcut.

 {{<hint info>}}
-Many browsers also include a powerful suite of tools, also known as devtools, to inspect and interact with the target website.
+Many browsers include a powerful suite of tools, also known as devtools, to inspect and interact with the target website.
 {{</hint>}}

+### Download

+If the target uses an open-source app, downloading its codebase will provide helpful information about configuration files, open resources, **default credentials**, etc.

 ## Directory Enumeration